lucia-auth/lucia/documentation-v2/content/main/start-here/getting-started/remix.md

 ---
 order: 0
-title: "Getting started in Nuxt"
+title: "Getting started in Remix"
 description: "Learn how to set up Lucia in your Remix project"
 ---